-Although most people think of Universal CityWalk as the go-to area for dining at the Universal Orlando Resort, those visiting the parks are bound to work up an appetite between screaming at the top of their lungs on the Hollywood Rip Ride Rockit and practicing their wand form and British accents in Diagon Alley, part of The Wizarding World of Harry Potter.
-Universal Studios Florida is known for its thrilling rides and spectacular shows, but the food is not too bad, either!
+Park guests are bound to work up an appetite between screaming at the top of their lungs on Hollywood Rip Ride Rockit and practicing their wand form in Diagon Alley, part of The Wizarding World of Harry Potter.
+While Universal Studios Florida is known for its thrilling rides and spectacular shows, the food is toadally delicious too!

-Universal Studios counter service restaurants are generally fast, and most entrees cost about $10-16 per person.
-When you don’t want to spend valuable park time at a table service restaurant, counter service restaurants are a quick and convenient way to eat well and save time and money in the park.
-Here are our top 5 Universal Studios counter service restaurants, from best theming to best place to try something new.
+Universal Studios counter-service restaurants are generally fast, and most entrees cost about $10 to $16 per person.
+When you don’t want to spend valuable park time at a table-service restaurant, counter-service restaurants are a quick and convenient way to eat well and save time and money in the park.
+Here are our top five Universal Studios Florida counter-service restaurants, from "Best Theming" to "Best Place to Try Something New."

-Just like you see in the movies, Mel’s Drive-In is a classic 1950s themed diner, complete with a black-and-white checkered floor, flashing neon signs and several vintage cars parked outside.
-In addition to being our pick for Best Themed Eating Experience, the diner’s food is one of the best values, as most of the entrees are only $10 to $13 (meal combos with fries and a drink are a few extra dollars).
-Mel’s has the typical diner grub, like burgers, chicken tenders and shakes, but it also serves healthier options, such as salads and veggie burgers.
+Just like you see in the movies, Mel’s Drive-In is a classic 1950s-themed diner, complete with a black-and-white checkered floor, flashing neon signs and several vintage cars parked outside.
+In addition to being our pick for Best Theming, the diner’s food is one of the best values, as most of the entrees are only $10 to $13 (meal combos with fries and a drink are a few extra dollars).
+Mel’s has the typical diner grub, including burgers, chicken tenders and shakes, but it also serves healthier options, such as salads and veggie burgers.
 Finish off your meal with a root beer float or a slice of apple pie!
 If you time it correctly, the outdoor seating area has prime views for the very beginning of Universal’s Superstar Parade.

 Best Variety: The Simpsons Fast Food Boulevard

-Seafood favorites like fish and chips and coconut crusted shrimp can be found at the Frying Dutchman.
-Cletus’s Chicken Shack has chicken in almost all of its forms: fried chicken, chicken and waffles, chicken tenders, chicken wings, and of course, a chicken sandwich.
+Seafood favorites such as fish and chips and coconut crusted shrimp can be found at the Frying Dutchman.
+Cletus’s Chicken Shack has chicken in almost all of its forms: fried chicken, chicken and waffles, chicken tenders, chicken wings and, of course, a chicken sandwich.
 Krusty Burger is the go-to place for towering burgers and Nathan’s Famous hot dogs.

 Flaming Moe’s serves specialty drinks and — you guessed it — the famous Flaming Moe.
 Bumblebee Man’s Taco truck has a taco for every taste, from Korean Beef to Carne Asada, and it comes with a side of chips.
-Lisa’s Teahouse of Horror is the place to grab some lighter fare, like hummus and pita with veggies, salads, fruit and veggie sandwiches.
-You can also grab some healthy hydration here, like Honest Tea, Odwalla juice, orange juice and coconut water.
+Lisa’s Teahouse of Horror is the place to grab some lighter fare, including hummus and pita with veggies, salads, fruit and veggie sandwiches.
+You can also grab some healthy hydration here, such as Honest Tea, Odwalla juice, orange juice and coconut water.

 Best Place to Try Something New: Leaky Cauldron